Katie Boulter: 2014: Doubles success, first senior singles title

 In January 2014, Boulter went on to have further doubles success and was a finalist at the Australian Open girls' doubles event with Ivana Jorović.
 In May 2014, in Sharm El Sheikh, Boulter won her first senior singles title over fellow Briton Eden Silva.
 She also won the doubles title at the same event partnering Nina Stojanović, to whom she had lost a previous final in singles.
 A month later, Boulter was given a wildcard for Wimbledon qualifying, losing in the first round to Italian Alberta Brianti in a three-set match which lasted two-and-a-half hours.

-2018: First Grand Slam second round, top 100 debut
+2018: WTA Tour quarterfinal

-2018 became her most successful tennis year.
-She won her first $25k singles title at the event in Óbidos, Portugal in April.
-In May, Boulter then won a further singles title at the $60k event in Fukuoka, Japan.
-Despite falling in the first round of qualifying for the French Open, Boulter carried her good form into the grass-court season, She received a wildcard for the Nottingham Open and reached her first WTA quarterfinal there.
-In July 2018, she received a wildcard to the $100k grass-court event in Southsea, England where she fell to Kirsten Flipkens in the final.
+Boulter won her first $25k singles title at the event in Óbidos, Portugal in April.
+In May, she won a further singles title at the $60k event in Fukuoka, Japan.
+She received a wildcard for the Nottingham Open, going on to reach her first WTA Tour quarterfinal with a run which included a win over former US Open champion Samantha Stosur.
+In July, Boulter received a wildcard into the $100k grass-court event in Southsea, England, where she reached the final and fell to Kirsten Flipkens.

-She then received a wildcard into the Wimbledon main draw, where she won her first-round match over Veronica Cepede Royg.
-She lost to Naomi Osaka in the second round, in straight sets.
+She then received a wildcard into the Wimbledon main draw, where she won her first-round match over Verónica Cepede Royg.
+She lost in the second round to Naomi Osaka in straight sets.

-She ended the year ranked 100th.